ooples/pine_script_docs/source/language/Execution_model.rst

 initializes the variable ``src`` with the ``close`` value for that first bar, and each of the next lines is executed in turn.
 Because the script only executes once for each historical bar, the script will always calculate using the same ``close`` value for a specific historical bar.

-The execution of each line in the script produces calculations which in turn generate the study's output values, which can then be plotted on the chart.
+The execution of each line in the script produces calculations which in turn generate the indicator's output values, which can then be plotted on the chart.
 Our example uses the ``plot`` and ``plotshape`` calls at the end of the script to output some values.
 In the case of a strategy, the outcome of the calculations can be used to plot values or dictate the orders to be placed.

 After execution and plotting on the first bar, the script is executed on the dataset's second bar, which has an index of 1.
 The process then repeats until all historical bars in the dataset are processed and the script reaches the rightmost bar on the chart.